 5. Make consistent payments

 Your payment history makes up about 35% of your FICO credit score.
-This means that the best way to improve your score is to build up a history of positive payments.
+One of the best ways to improve your score is to build up a history of positive payments.

 6. Keep your utilization low

-On top of keeping your payments low, you should also be mindful of keeping your credit utilization low.
 Credit utilization refers to how much of your available credit you use.
-Maxing out your credit cards will lower your score.
+Maxing out your credit cards could lower your score.
 A good rule of thumb is to keep your credit utilization below 30%.
 If it’s possible, make it a goal to keep it around 10%.

 How long will it take to raise my credit score?